 I believe Unlimited Black Love is closely connected to the wedding industry.
 Although we are a community of all types of Black people in relationships – dating, engaged, married, and long-term partners that aren’t married – we’ve seen a prominent presence of newlyweds, which includes me and my husband.
 The technology industry is also very connected to our community because social media, apps, and websites are how we’ve been able to reach an international audience and give Black couples the opportunity to connect with other Black couples in various regions.

-Describe the future skill sets that are essential to future business leaders and innovators.
+Describe the skills that will be essential to future business leaders and innovators.

 Flexibility and adaptability are key skills for any leader, especially one that runs a business.
 It’s important to listen to your audience and understand what it is they need/want from you and be open to making changes that align with the demand and with the vision you have for your path.

-Define innovation methods you apply to your business and life.
+Define innovative methods you apply to your business and life.

 I’ve been using many of the data systems that are available to help me be efficient with expanding Unlimited Black Love.
 I still work full time so I’ve been able to automate many aspects of running our Facebook and Instagram accounts (@UnlimitedBlackLove) and our website, www.unlimitedblacklove.com.
 Since I have a busy schedule, and it’s important for me to make time for my relationship, Nigel and I have used some of our date nights and activities we do together as content to share with our UBL family.
 This way, we’re not only spending time together, but we’re also giving everyone a peek into our life behind the scenes of Unlimited Black Love.

-Describe goal setting methods you use and how do you evaluate your success.
+Describe how you set goals and evaluate your success.

 I have a journal that I carry with me everywhere I go.
 In it, among other things, are several goal lists for Unlimited Black Love: daily To-Do lists, weekly, monthly, and year-end goals, as well as long-term goals.
 I measure success by how much better I’ve done today versus yesterday.
 My goal each day is to do more quality work, build more relationships, and ultimately be more proud of myself and the work that I did today as opposed to yesterday.